wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/pcre2.rst

 In addition to the types of characters like ``\w`` to match a `word` character  or ``\d`` to match the decimal digit, a custom set of characters can be specified with ``[]``.
-Ranges of letters and numbers can also be specified, for example, ``[A-zA-Z0-5]`` includes the numbers from 0 to 5 and the entire alphabet in upper and lower case letters.
+Ranges of letters and numbers can also be specified.
+For example, ``[A-zA-Z0-5]`` includes the numbers from 0 to 5 and the entire alphabet in upper and lower case letters.
 Example: The next regex ``\d+[-\/]\d+[-\/]\d+`` will match any datetime despite separation character used.